top of page

 By choice the organization is small and mighty, relying on the energy of volunteers and partners.

 We are small, but mighty.
-Our administrative work is contributed by board members and advisors.
-Our board is small to run the busienss of the organization.
-We have a bouty of advisors (formal and informal) who help us move our work forward.
+Our administrative work is contributed by board members, one staff member, and consultants.
+We have a bounty of advisors who help us move our work forward.
 We raise funds--generally through grants, creative partnershipping, and gifts from supporters--for our projects.
 We rely on talented and experienced professionals to develop projects that consider the long run and help inform and educate.
-We try not to take on projects that will have ongoing administrative burdens so that paid staff, an office and a complex administrative structure has not been necessary.
-Yet.
+We try not to take on projects that will have ongoing administrative burdens so that paid staff, an office, and a complex administrative structure has not been necessary.

 Our Community

-We are interetsed in projects throughout the communities of the Bitterroot, sometimes even a bit beyond if there are benefits for the Bitterroot
+We are interetsed in projects throughout the communities of the Bitterroot, sometimes beyond if there are benefits for the Bitterroot.

 bottom of page